GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-4/genesis-4.englishNatural.md

 And He-Who-Is said to Acquired (Cain),
 "Where?
 Vapor (Abel), your brother?"

 And he said, "I knew not, Am I keeper of my brother?"

 And he said, "What have you done?
-The voice of the blood of your brother is crying-out to me from the ground.
+The voice of the blood of your brother is crying-out to me from the soil.
 And now cursed are you, from the ground;
 which has opened her mouth to take the blood of your brother, from your hand.
-When you serve the ground, it will add not, to give her strength to you;
+When you serve the ground,
+it will add not, to give her strength to you;
 wandering and fugitive you will be in the land."

-And Acquired (Cain) said to He-Who-Is, "Great is my twisting from bearing.
-Behold, you have banished me this day from over the face of the ground;
+And Acquired (Cain) said to He-Who-Is,
+"Great is my twisting, from lifting-up.
+Behold, you have banished me this day, from over the face of the ground;
 and from your face I will be hidden;
 and I will be wandering and fugitive in the land;
 and it will be all finding me will kill me."

-And He-Who-Is said to him, "Not so, all killing Acquired (Cain), sevenfold it will be avenged.
+And He-Who-Is said to him,
+"Not so, all killing Acquired (Cain), sevenfold it will be avenged."
-And He-Who-Is set for Acquired (Cain) a sign, so that not all strike him on finding him."
-Acquired (Cain) went out from the presence of He-Who-Is, and dwelt in the land of Wandering, east of Delight.
+And He-Who-Is set for Acquired (Cain) a sign, so that not all strike him on finding him.

+And Acquired (Cain) went out, from the presence of He-Who-Is;
+and dwelt in the land of Wandering, east of Delight.

 And Acquired (Cain) knew his woman, and she conceived and bore Dedicated (Enoch);
 and he was building a city,